watsona22/React-Portfolio/react-portfolio/README.md

 # react-portfolio
-The purpose of this project was to build API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-Social Network API utilizes Express.js routing, MongoDB database, and Mongo ODM to get, update, and delete documents.
-The dynamic components of our website are supported by JavaScript.
+The purpose of this project was to create a single-page application using React to demonstrate development skills and share my portfolio with customers.
+The React Portfolio utilizes vite to build the application and the dynamic components of the website are supported by JavaScript.

 ## Acceptance Criteria